jonathandgall/udacity/lesson_3_reflections.md

 **What is the benefit of having a copy of the last known state of the remote stored locally?**
 * it gives you the ability to see all the changes that have occured since the last time you commit and readjust if necessary

+**How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?**
+* We would need to share a log of all the changes using another way, Excel file, mails
+* It would be much more difficult to synchronize without a dedicated platform